If you spent an hour working on a client project, but no timer was around to track it, did you even do any work? (That's how that saying goes, right?)

 Related reading:

-This article was originally published in September 2018 by Emily Esposito.
-The most recent update was in December 2023.
+This article was originally published in September 2018 by Emily Esposito and has also had contributions from Nicole Replogle.
+The most recent update was in December 2024.